 - How can professional development equip me with the skills needed to reach these goals?

-- How can I incorporate professional development into my personal mission statement in order to achieve this?
+- How can I incorporate professional development into my personal mission statement in order to live out my personal mission statement?

-Once you have identified these, you can make sure your mission statement includes aspects of professional development that you can be sure are contributing positively to the long-term achievement of your company's goals.
+Once you have identified these, you can make sure your personal mission statement includes aspects of professional development that you can be sure are contributing positively to the long-term achievement of your company's goals.
+Aligning these two sets of goals ensures that your professional development and personal mission statement will bring you further within your organization.

 But keep your own goals in mind too

-When exploring ways to incorporate professional development into your mission statement, it is important to consider your own personal goals as well as those of the company.
+When exploring ways to incorporate professional development into your personal mission statement, it is important to consider your own personal goals as well as those of your employer.
 Ask yourself the following questions:

 - What are my personal goals?